Existence of Richardson elements in seaweed Lie algebras of type $\mathbb{B}$, $\mathbb{C}$ and $\mathbb{D}$

-In the case where $\mathfrak{q}$ is parabolic, a well known theorem of Richardson \cite{richardson} (see also \cite[Chapter 33]{TYbook}) says that Richardson elements exist.
+In the case where $\mathfrak{q}$ is parabolic, a well-known theorem of Richardson \cite{richardson} (see also \cite[Chapter 33]{TYbook}) says that Richardson elements exist.
+In this case, Br\"{u}stle, Hille, Ringel and R\"{o}hrle gave a categorical construction of Richardson elements in type $\mathbb{A}$, using representations of a double quiver (with relations) of a linear quiver \cite{BHRR}.
 The following natural question was raised independently by Duflo and Panyushev.

 \begin{question}\cite{JSY} Does a seaweed Lie algebra have a Richardson element? \end{question}